arobson/buildgoggles/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

 ### Rationale
 Our dev team has the ability to deploy code from all forks and branches.
-That means we need to include information as part of any build artifact to uniquely identify where a particular build came from. build-goggles is a simple command line utilty that will get 6 pieces of information about a build and write it to a JSON file for use by other processes.
+That means we need to include information as part of any build artifact to uniquely identify where a particular build came from. buildgoggles is a utility for collecting environment information from build environments (Travis/Drone environment variables and the Git repository) and placing them in a json file (or returning them via a promise).

 ### How build number is calculated
 To get a consistent build number without tracking builds in a centralized store, we count the number of commits that have occurred since the latest version was put in place.

+### How The LTS Check is determined
+The version is pulled from the process and then compared against a set of dates published by the Node team.
+Since it was subject to change, it might be out of date.
+Open an issue (or better yet a PR) if you believe this is incorrect.

 ### Installation